jhalmu/BrowserHistoryPractise/README.md

 3.6.2022
 - Started to add FastApi, but not yet.
 Saved that for another project.
 New idea is start new cloud postgres database so my I can show world wide what I am browsing.
 Thinking [hasura](hasura.io) and of course that that...

+6.6.2022
+- Added FastApi and figurded out finally (stackover..).
+Still missing things.
+But there is now one for chart.js via jinja2 and one as an api.
+Information is kind of boring, so it vill take much that I figure (oh, pun) out what is best way to show this data: time and www.address.

 ## TODO
 - [X] Data-stream